wso2/docs-ei/en/streaming-integrator/docs/ref/performance-analysis-results.md

 # Performance Analysis Results

 !!!note
-    - These performance statistics were taken when the load average was below 3.8 in the 4 core instance.<br/><br/>
+    These performance statistics were taken when the load average was below 3.8 in the 4 core instance.

 ## Performance analysis results summary